How big were the crowds for Trump's inauguration anyway?

 So, how many people did attend?

-Apparently, the National Park Service won't be helping to clear this up any time soon.
+Apparently, the National Park Service won't be helping clear this up anytime soon.
 It no longer releases official estimates, according to Politifact, after a dispute over a tally involving the Million Man March in 1995.

 Still, here are some data points to consider.